schmlblk/zpdf/README.md

     :header_template :  The file name of the Erb template to use to render the header section of all PDF pages.
 Can be nil.
+                        NOTE: The html template must be a full HTML document and must contain `<!doctype html>`.
-    :header_template :  The file name of the Erb template to use to render the footer section of all PDF pages.
+    :footer_template :  The file name of the Erb template to use to render the footer section of all PDF pages.
 Can be nil.
+                        NOTE: The html template must be a full HTML document and must contain `<!doctype html>`.
     :template_path   :  Use a directory other than the under_scored class name.
     :template_name   :  Use a template named other than the action name.
     :pdf_params      :  A Hash containing the command line parameters to be